 The race has begun.
 Who can influence her most over the next several months?
 Toddler vs. Parents.

-101 Finger Foods for the Little Offspring
+101 Finger Foods for baby or toddlers

 ***Disclaimer: (don’t you love how everything has to have disclaimers in today’s world)?
 I AM NOT A PEDIATRICIAN.
 Please consult your pediatrician for individual recommendations and concerns.
 This post is for informational purposes only.
 In no way do I intend to give you personal dietary recommendations for your child.
 I also have no way of predicting the age or amount of teeth for each of your children.
 Please cut up finger foods according to the age and development of your child.
 Also, there are going to be things on here that you might never feed your children, this list is meant to be general and apply to households in the masses 🙂 I try to avoid processed foods, but occasionally they have been real lifesavers.